The Osiris Tomb of

 The water in the chamber is much higher at the moment than in Herodotus’s time.
 The island and the sarcophagus where Cheops is said to have rested are flooded.
 The coffin lid was placed across two wooden beams.
 The headboard of the lid protrudes a bit out of the water.

-According to analyses of further finds, the third level, at just over 5000 years old, is more than twice as old as the second level.
+According to analyses of further finds, the third level is more than twice as old as the second level, at around 5000 years.
 That makes no sense, because you dig from top to bottom and not the other way around!

 Mysterious corridors, vaults and tunnels